aws-samples/awsome-distributed-training/README.md

 |-- 1.architectures                # CloudFormation templates for reference arch
 |-- 2.amazon_machine_images/       # Scripts to create AMIs
 |-- 3.test_cases/                  # Reference test cases and/or benchmark scripts
+|-- 3.validation_scripts/          # Tools to measure performance or troubleshoot
 `-- ...
 ```